6 Assessment offences and penalties

 A student must not pass any information between themselves and another student during an examination of a written paper.
 This includes written, verbal and gestural communication.
 A student may not act in collusion with another student or any other person, nor copy from another student, their books, notes, instruments, computer files, other materials or aids, nor engage in any similar activity.
 Any of these activities constitutes an examination offence.

-It is an examination offence to remove stationary or other materials from the examination hall that have been supplied by the University or examination centre for examination purposes.
+It is an examination offence to remove stationery or other materials from the examination hall that have been supplied by the University or examination centre for examination purposes.

 Plagiarism is the copying and use of someone else's work, whether intentionally or unintentionally, as if it were the student's own.
 Another person's work includes any source that is published or unpublished including words, images, diagrams, formulae, audio recordings, computer code, ideas and judgements, discoveries and results.
 Plagiarism is an examination offence.